greg300/lyfter/README.md

     . bin/activate

     # clone our repository and install python package dependencies
-    # Note: cloning using this URL if for Read Only access only.
+    # Note: cloning using this URL is for Read Only access.
 Need
     # to set-up access token or ssh to be able to commit back
     git clone https://github.com/greg300/ECE567_Team11_Minor
     cd ECE567_Team11_Minor